This is my Beautycounter story.

 Click HERE to save this post for later.

 I tried Beautycounter for the first time in March of 2015.
-My friend Heather introduced me, and I bought the All Day Face Cream (which I believe is actually called the Nourishing Day Cream).
+My friend Heather introduced me, and I bought the All Day Face Cream (it’s not called that anymore).
 I absolutely fell in love with it, and a few months later followed up with her saying I needed more.

 Life happened, I forgot to order more, and I went on my way.